simboden/BVtkNodes/docs/BVTKNodes.rst

 - Number of points and cells in VTK data.
   *Note:* "cell" in VTK terminology can refer to a face or a 3D cell.
 - X, Y and Z coordinate ranges of the data.
-- Point and cell data (with names and value ranges) included in the pipeline.
+- Point and cell data (with names, type and value ranges) included in the pipeline.

 Color Mapper